 What is Beard Oil?

-A beard oil serves both aesthetic and functional purposes: it is a healthy product full of natural conditioning ingredients like jojoba oil, grapeseed oil and argan oil.
-There are hundreds of brands who manufacture their own beard oil, from Robin Hood Beard Co to Mariner Jack, you need to trial which works well for you.
+A beard oil serves both aesthetic and functional purposes.
+Being a healthy product full of natural conditioning ingredients like jojoba oil, grapeseed oil and argon oil.
+There are hundreds of brands who manufacture their own beard oil, from Robin Hood Beard Co to Mariner Jack.
+Trialing beard oils to discover which one works for you is essential.

 Why use Beard Oil?

 Beard oil moisturises facial hair and the skin beneath

 Beard oil contains natural products which will help soften the skin and prevent itching and dry skin.
 The hydrating element of the oil will moisturise and give a glowing shine to your beard.
 A shiny, not flaky beard is a well groomed and impressively tamed beard.